amperity/amperity-docs/amperity_reference/source/usage.rst

 **Segments used**
    Shows the total number of segments that have been used in a campaign---including delivered and scheduled campaigns---as of the last date in the selected time period.

-along with the following categories:
+along with the following graphs:

 **Campaigns**
    Shows the total number of campaigns that are run on a daily basis.